Daanivd/msp4-unicornattractor/README.md

     6. Post, to the checkout page, with incomplete form (part of address details missing), and check that the page did not go through, correct message is shown and the correct page is rendered.

+There were some difficulties with automatic testing, which I think is due to the use of modals for some forms in the web app.
+A possible solution to this would be to use the plugin 'django-bootstrap-modal-forms', which I only found out about later.
+Considering the modal forms in this web app seem to work correctly (also tested through manual testing), this was not implemented in this web app.
+Two other issues I found were with testing the upvoting functionality, and checking if a contribution a feature is added to that features 'totalContributions' field after payment.
+Upvoting was eventually tested manually, and the second issue was checked through adding print statements (for 'totalContributions) to the 'for' statement to add to the 'totalContributions field (line 51 in checkout.views).
+This way I could check if the correct amounts were added when running the automatic testing, which they were.

 Test files can be performed through the CLI, using the following command:
 `coverage run --source='app-name' manage.py test`
 A report can be found using:
 `coverage report`, and more indepth details of the report can be seen by viewing the index file created by `coverage html`

 ### Manual Testing
 I tried to test as many functions as possible myself, as well as through non-developer, or your ordinary user, people.
 While browsing the website, functions such as filling out all forms (registration, login, password reset, submit ticket, edit ticket, submit feature, contact-form) correctly and incorrectly